-To the land of the furry and the home of the brave!
 For many of us the Fourth of July is a day of celebration, but for our pets it’s often a different story.
 Firework displays can be highly stressful for cats and dogs.
 The loud bangs, whistles and explosive sounds can hurt their ears and frighten even the bravest of pets.

-Fortunately, there are steps you can take to help comfort your pet and ease the anxiety caused by fireworks and celebrations.
+Fortunately, there are steps pet parents can take to help comfort your pet during fireworks and celebrations.

-Make sure your pet’s collar is on and all identification tags are updated with your current contact information.
+- Make sure your pet’s collar is on and all identification tags are updated with your current contact information.
 Ensure your pet’s microchip is registered online.
 Many lost pets are never returned to their owners because the microchip information wasn’t registered or updated after leaving the shelter.
 Registering your pet’s microchip is free and easy to do, go to https://www.foundanimals.org/microchip-registry or www.freepetchipregistry.com.

-- Try to tucker out your furbaby by taking them out for exercise in the morning.
+- Try to tucker out your dog by taking them out for exercise in the morning.